What Will You Study

 Our Theatre and English Literature graduates have strong communications, team working and creative skills, which open doors in a wide range of sectors.

-Many of our graduates find jobs within theatre - as performers, directors, writers, technicians or administrators - and in associated fields such as journalism, the media, publishing and advertising.
+Many of our graduates find jobs within theatre - as performers, directors, writers, dramaturgs, producers, technicians or administrators - and in associated fields such as journalism, the media, publishing and advertising.

 Lancaster’s alumni work in many areas concerned with the social applications of theatre and drama such as teaching, social work, community arts and drama and dance therapy.
 Others use the managerial and interpersonal skills they have developed through the course in jobs like personnel and the Civil Service.

-A number of our graduates go on to postgraduate study at Lancaster and elsewhere.
+A number of our graduates go on to postgraduate study at Lancaster or elsewhere.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.